Dates to Know

-Fall 2020 degree applications are due October 2, 2020.
+Spring 2022 degree applications are due February 24, 2023.
 Completing your degree application through MyUI will automatically prompt a review for completion of University Honors.
-You do not need to indicate in any way that you'd like to be evaluated - all students who complete a degree application and are currently members of the University Honors program of study will be reviewed.
+You do not need to indicate in any way that you'd like to be evaluated for University Honors as all students who complete a degree application and are currently members of the University Honors program of study will be reviewed.
 The box that appears on the degree application refers to honors in a major and does not pertain to awarding of University Honors.

 Graduating with Honors